 This chapter addresses the basics of the project life cycles, project phases, and Process Groups.
-Topic 1 introduces project life cycles and phases.
-The second and third topics address life cycles in more detail.
-Topic 2 presents core concepts of predictive projects, including introducing the Process Groups, while Topic 3 presents the core concepts of agile and hybrid projects.
+First, project life cycles and phases are introduced.
+Then, life cycles are addressed in more detail: the chapter presents core concepts of predictive projects, including introducing the Process Groups, then goes on to present the core concepts of agile and hybrid projects.